 Dr Jane Wolstenholme

-Her main interests include designing and conducting economic evaluations alongside trials and cost-effectiveness models.
-She is principal investigator and co-applicant on a wide variety of funded research projects, across a number of disease areas and health-care technologies, including cancer, chronic kidney disease, obesity, mental health, point of care and in-vitro diagnostics.
+My main research interests include designing and conducting economic evaluations alongside trials and cost-effectiveness models.
+I am principal investigator and co-applicant on a wide variety of funded research projects, across a number of disease areas and health-care technologies, including cancer, chronic kidney disease, obesity, mental health, point of care and in-vitro diagnostics.

-Hill NR. et al, (2014), Trials, 160
+Hill NR. et al, (2022), Trials, 23